 Notably, the rise of the Model Marketplace isn’t solely a function of “robo” rebalancing and model management technology tools making it feasible to implement.
 It’s also being driven by asset managers themselves, who are seeking new ways to drive distribution into increasingly commoditized ETF and index fund products (that aren’t themselves very differentiated), and to generate additional revenue given the competitive cost-cutting happening to the underlying investment products themselves.
 In other words, asset managers are struggling to gain market share and make money on the underlying investment products themselves, and instead are looking at model management as an opportunity for both fund distribution and a new layer of management fees.

 This business model was also indirectly validated by the “robo” movement, as the rapid growth of Schwab Intelligent Portfolios – using a preponderance of Schwab ETFs – demonstrated that it’s feasible to distribute managed models of otherwise-largely-commoditized ETFs as a way to grow market share and revenue.
-Of course, Schwab itself has (so far) offered its managed account service for “free” because its underlying ETFs are still profitable, but the validation that “robo”-managed accounts can help to distribute ETF products, and the potential to charge for the ETF strategies they manage, helped to drive a fully of robo M&A, including Blackrock’s (and iShares ETFs) acquisition of FutureAdvisor, the Invesco (and PowerShares ETFs) acquisition of JemStep, and WisdomTree ETFs investing into AdvisorEngine.
+Of course, Schwab itself has (so far) offered its managed account service for “free” because its underlying ETFs are still profitable, but the validation that “robo”-managed accounts can help to distribute ETF products, and the potential to charge for the ETF strategies they manage, helped to drive a fully of robo M&A, including Blackrock’s (and iShares ETFs) acquisition of FutureAdvisor, the Invesco (which also owns PowerShares ETFs) acquisition of JemStep, and WisdomTree ETFs investing into AdvisorEngine.

 In other words, as expense ratios on so many ETFs crash down to just basis points in the low single digits, the potential to sell managed models of those ETFs for a managed account fee of 10bps, 20bps, or 30bps, represents a substantial revenue expansion opportunity.
 Managed models that are “well-diversified” (i.e., not all in a <5 basis point S&P 500 index fund) also create the potential for asset managers to allocate at least a portion of client funds to less-commoditized and therefore higher-cost (and higher-revenue-generating) funds in their lineup that can generate more revenue.
 As a result, it’s no coincidence that TD Ameritrade announced that its initial models would be provided by a series of asset managers… likely to be comprised predominantly of ETF providers who will construct portfolios of their own ETFs (and either charge a management fee, or generate more expense-ratio revenue by allocating across a range of their ETFs with varying expense ratios).